Advisor works with students

 How do I determine my GPA?

-Grades and GPA may be viewed within your MyBarton Portal.
+Grades and GPA may be viewed on your unofficial transcript or degree audit within your MyBarton Portal.

 What do I do if I have a serious or extended illness or family emergency, which keeps me away from class?